 Over the last couple of days, I published a survey targeted at people who manage dotfiles (ie. their configuration files for various software), asking for how they manage their dotfiles, and their thoughts about it.

 I ended up receiving about 230 responses, which was pretty unexpected!
 Thanks to everyone who took the survey! :)

 The full survey results can be found here on Google Forms.

 For PRT455 (Software Engineering Practice), a 4th year uni subject, I needed to pick a software project to build that involves software engineering best practices.
 You know: regression testing, iterative development, TDD, CI, and requirements engineering.
 I chose dotfiles management software as my topic.
 The reason for this is that it has a nice scope - simple to implement a basic one, but plenty of room for fancy features, and every program I've tried so far has been lacking in some area.
 Bash scripts are too finicky, Ansible too complex, etc. etc.

 I personally love configuring dotfiles, and have tried several management programs, including custom bash scripts, Dotbot, Ansible, SaltStack, and currently rcm.
-(If you're interested, all my config is on GitHub.)

 This survey was part of requirements engineering.
 I wanted to obtain a general idea from the community on the current state of dotfiles management in the real world.